-The reason Adderall is addictive is because its active ingredients mimic the effects of dopamine, epinephrine and norepinephrine, which are naturally occurring neurotransmitters.
+The reason Adderall is addictive is that its active ingredients mimic the effects of dopamine, epinephrine, and norepinephrine, which are naturally occurring neurotransmitters.

-Dopamine is released by the brain in association with pleasurable activities like eating chocolate, playing with a pet or having sex.
+The brain releases dopamine associated with pleasurable activities like eating chocolate, playing with a pet, or having sex.
 It makes a person feel good.
-Epinephrine (also called adrenaline) ramps up the sympathetic nervous system, which triggers feelings of alertness, clarity and focus.
+Epinephrine (also called adrenaline) ramps up the sympathetic nervous system, triggering feelings of alertness, clarity, and focus.
 Norepinephrine helps to enhance the effects of epinephrine and increases focus even further.

 Is It Possible to “Crash” on Vyvanse?

 Even though Vyvanse is believed to have fewer issues associated with it due to it being a prodrug, there are still side effects, and a crash is possible.
-It is for this reason that doctors typically prescribe the lowest dose they think will be effective for patients.
+For this reason, doctors typically prescribe the lowest dose they think will be effective for patients.
 Since the medication does begin to wear off after about 12 hours, as the day progresses, the patient may experience a crash.
-Symptoms include feeling irritable, tired and anxious.
+Symptoms include feeling irritable, tired, and anxious.

-It is recommended that people taking Vyvanse do so at the same time every morning and only take the prescribed dose.
-When a person takes more than their prescribed dose or takes Vyvanse without a prescription, they can experience the same sorts of addiction issues that users of Adderall experience.
+It is recommended that people taking Vyvanse to do so at the same time every morning and only take the prescribed dose.
+When a person takes more than their prescribed dose or takes Vyvanse without a prescription, they can experience the same addiction issues that users of Adderall experience.

 If someone finds themselves compulsively using either Adderall or Vyvanse, chances are they are addicted.
-If they have only taken a few does of these medications, they can probably stop on their own.
+If they have only taken a few doses of these medications, they can probably stop independently.
 However, after prolonged exposure, they may experience severe withdrawal and not be able to quit without help.

 If someone is struggling with addiction to these types of stimulants or is concerned about a loved one, it is crucial to get help as soon as possible as there are potential long-term effects.